 The labor code prohibits discrimination with respect to employment and occupation based on race, religion, national origin, color, sex, ethnicity, or disability.
 The law does not address age or pregnancy.

 Discrimination occurred in all categories prohibited by law, as the government lacked sufficient human and financial resources to enforce these laws effectively.
 Migrant worker organizations reported that some migrants experienced discrimination in hiring, wages, or conditions of employment.

 e.
 Acceptable Conditions of Work

-The law provides for a 44- to 48-hour maximum workweek, with no more than 10 hours in any single day, premium pay for overtime, paid public and annual holidays, and minimum conditions for health and safety, including a prohibition on night work for women and minors.
-Employers did not observe these provisions universally, and the government did not enforce them effectively in all sectors.
-The labor code does not cover domestic workers.
+The law provides for a 44- to 48-hour maximum workweek with no more than 10 hours in a single day, premium pay for overtime, paid public and annual holidays, and minimum conditions for health and safety, including a prohibition on night work for women and minors.
+The law prohibits excessive overtime.